alienzhou/web-highlighter/docs/ADVANCE.md

 This part shows you

 - how web-highlighter creates a new highlighted area and how it removes thems
-- when each hook will be called and its usage
+- when each hook is called and its usage

 ## Workflow